hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/SUPPORT.rst

 **Explanation and Improvements:**

 1. **No Actual Code:** The input only contained Markdown text, not Python code.
-The example above demonstrates how to structure tests *assuming* a hypothetical function `file_issue` existed in the missing code.
+The example above demonStartes how to structure tests *assuming* a hypothetical function `file_issue` existed in the missing code.
 Replace this example with the actual Python code if you provide it.

 2. **Clear Test Names:**  Test names like `test_file_issue_valid_input`, `test_file_issue_invalid_title` clearly indicate the purpose of each test.

-3. **Error Handling:** `pytest.raises` is used to check for `ValueError` and `TypeError` exceptions, demonstrating proper exception handling.
+3. **Error Handling:** `pytest.raises` is used to check for `ValueError` and `TypeError` exceptions, demonStarting proper exception handling.

 4. **Edge Cases:** The test `test_file_issue_invalid_title` and `test_file_issue_invalid_description_type` are examples of testing edge cases (e.g., empty titles or incorrect data types).
 Add more as needed based on the function's specifications.